 They'll create a weekly rhythm that reduces stress and boosts their sense of control.

-Students will know how to study smarter — and feel more confident walking into every class and exam.
+Students will know how to study smarter — and feel genuinely confident walking into every class and exam.

 They'll finally let go of that constant feeling of "I know I'm forgetting something."

-For many students, this is when things start feeling possible.
+For many students, this is the module that changes everything.

 Focus becomes something they build — not something they wait to feel.

-It's about knowing how to keep going — and when to reset.
+It's about knowing how to keep going — and knowing exactly what to do when you can't.

 Everything in the Student Success Lab is already worth it.
 These bonuses make it even better.